lawrennd/old_talks/_ml/includes/basis-functions-intro.md

 $$
 \notes{where we are still in the one dimensional input setting so $\inputVector$ here represents a vector of our inputs with $\numData$ elements.}

 \notes{Let's try constructing such a matrix for a set of inputs.
-First of all, we create a function that returns the matrix valued function}
+First of all, we create a function that returns the matrix valued function.}

 \setupcode{import numpy as np}